The Fisher-Rao Loss for Learning under Label Noise: Learning for Classification

 Since the term $\nabla_\omega \pi_y \left( (\sigma \circ f)(\pmb{x}) \right)$ does not depend on the loss function, it is enough to study the absolute value of the multiplicative factor $\vert h'(p_y) \vert$ to compare the magnitude of the gradient for different losses.
 The particular functions $h$ and their derivatives are given in Table~\ref{tab:functions-h} and plotted in Figure~\ref{fig:losses}.
 Note that this plot recovers the inequality chain obtained in Proposition~\ref{prop:losses}, item~\ref{item:ii}.

-As it has been previously noted~\cite{kumar2018,zhang2018}, the fact that the gradient of the MAE loss is constant is the main reason why this loss results in slow training, in spite of it robustness to label noise.
+As it has been previously noted~\cite{kumar2018,zhang2018}, the fact that the gradient of the MAE loss is constant is the main reason why this loss results in slow training, in spite of its robustness to label noise.
 On the other extreme, with the CE loss, the magnitude of $\vert h'(p_y) \vert$ increases as $p_y$ decreases, meaning that the farther away from the local minimum (i.e., prediction is more wrong), the larger the steps in the gradient descent method will be.
 Also, the form of its derivative implies that more emphasis is put on samples whose predicted class is different from the assigned label (noisy or clean), which explains both the fast convergence speed and the weak tolerance to label noise.

-The magnitude of $\vert h'(p_y) \vert$ for the $q$-CE, Fisher-Rao and Hellinger loss functions similarly depend on the value of $p_y$, indicating they have better training dynamics than the MAE loss.
-Interestingly, the order of losses with higher magnitude of $\vert h'(p_y) \vert$, which suggest faster convergence, is the opposite of that observed for robustness (CE, Fisher-Rao, Hellinger, MAE) in Figure~\ref{fig:bounds-k}.
-Thus, the Fisher-Rao and the Hellinger loss can be seen as providing a trade-off between learning dynamics and robustness against label noise.
-Particularly, these results indicate that the Fisher-Rao loss can provide a modest improvement in learning speed, at the cost of a modest reduction of robustness, when compared to the Hellinger loss.
+The magnitude of $\vert h'(p_y) \vert$ for the $q$-CE, Fisher--Rao and Hellinger loss functions similarly depend on the value of $p_y$, indicating they have better training dynamics than the MAE loss.
+Interestingly, the order of losses with higher magnitude of $\vert h'(p_y) \vert$, suggesting faster convergence, is the opposite of that observed for robustness (CE, Fisher--Rao, Hellinger, MAE) in Figure~\ref{fig:bounds-k}.
+Thus, the Fisher--Rao and the Hellinger loss can be seen as providing a trade-off between learning dynamics and robustness against label noise.
+Particularly, these results indicate that the Fisher--Rao loss can provide a modest improvement in learning speed, at the cost of a modest reduction of robustness, when compared to the Hellinger loss.